Go C#

 var props = Props.FromProducer(() => new GreetingActor());

-var greeter = system.Root.Spawn(props);
+var pid = system.Root.Spawn(props);

 // Send a message to the actor

-system.Root.Send(greeter, new Greet("World"));
+system.Root.Send(pid, new Greet("World"));

-// This prevents the app from exiting
+// Prevent the application from exiting immediately

 Console.ReadLine();